-As a public company we are incurring significant legal, accounting and other expenses and these expenses may increase since after December 31, 2023, we are no longer considered an "emerging growth company."
+As a public company we are incurring significant legal, accounting and other expenses and these expenses may increase even more as of December 31, 2023, as we will no longer be an "emerging growth company."
 We are subject to the reporting requirements of the Exchange Act, the Sarbanes-Oxley Act, the Dodd-Frank Wall Street Reform and Protection Act, as well as rules adopted, and to be adopted, by the SEC and Nasdaq.
 Our management and other personnel will need to devote a substantial amount of time and effort to these compliance initiatives.
 Moreover, we expect these rules and regulations to substantially increase our legal and financial compliance costs and to make some activities more time-consuming and costly, which will increase our operating expenses.
 For example, we expect these rules and regulations to make it more difficult and more expensive for us to obtain director and officer liability insurance and we may be required to incur substantial costs to maintain sufficient coverage.
 We cannot accurately predict or estimate the amount or timing of additional costs we may incur to respond to these requirements.
 The impact of these requirements could also make it more difficult for us to attract and retain qualified employees and persons to serve on our Board of Directors, our board committees or as executive officers.

-Because we no longer qualify as an "emerging growth company" we will incur additional expenses and management's time may be diverted in an effort to comply with compliance-related activities to comply with the increased documentation and reporting requirements under Section 404(b) of the Sarbanes-Oxley Act of 2002.
+As of December 31, 2023, because we will no longer qualify as an "emerging growth company" we will incur additional expenses and management's time may be diverted in an effort to comply with compliance-related activities as we implement additional corporate governance practices to comply with the increased documentation and reporting requirements under Section 404(b) of the Sarbanes-Oxley Act of 2002.
 The Sarbanes-Oxley Act requires, among other things, that we assess the effectiveness of our internal control over financial reporting annually and the effectiveness of our disclosure controls and procedures quarterly.
-In addition, our independent registered public accounting firm will have to attest to the effectiveness of our internal control over financial reporting under Section 404(b).
+Beginning with fiscal year ended December 31, 2023, our independent registered public accounting firm will have to attest to the effectiveness of our internal control over financial reporting under Section 404(b).
 We have implemented improved processes for documenting and evaluating our system of internal controls required under Section 404(b) however, the rules governing the standards that must be met for management to assess our internal control over financial reporting are complex and require significant judgment, documentation, testing and possible remediation to meet the detailed standards.
 During the course of documenting, evaluating and testing our internal control over financial reporting, our management may identify significant deficiencies or material weaknesses which may not be remedied in time to meet the deadline imposed by the Sarbanes-Oxley Act.